 Another great thing about loyalty programs is they enable businesses to compete less on price, and more on value.
 Businesses never want to be in a position where they are competing solely on price.
 A loyalty program can help deter that from happening.

 Businesses can refer back to their advanced customer knowledge that they gained from their loyalty program and use this to provide unique personalized products to their customers.
-This makes them not only stand out from their competition, but also increases their brand value and their customers loyalty.
+This makes them not only stand out from their competition, but also increases their brand value and their customer’s loyalty.

 “To prove this point, 83% of hotel guests say that personalized service and attention to their needs provides value.
 It is “value,” rather than price, that defines a good deal for these customers,” according to a survey commissioned by Wyndham International.

-This of course means that providing real value to customers is a cornerstone of a good loyalty campaign.
+This, of course, means that providing real value to customers is a cornerstone of a good loyalty campaign.

-Profitability is of course the main goal of a loyalty program.
+Profitability is, of course, the main goal of a loyalty program.
 There are a few different ways a loyalty program can help improve profitability.

 - Profitable customer retention